adaptdk/sportmaster-backend-task/README.md

 # Backend task

 Our client has more than 100 physical stores, which will be converted to mini warehouses.
-Each store will be responsible to ship products to customers.
+When order is placed online, each store will be responsible to ship products to customers.
 Create an algorithm which will allocate responsibilities to stores with least shipments required.

 # Acceptance criterias